LucasDelfino92/morrowindsharp/mw#.md

   - [X] 01a No Mushrooms MGE XE

 > Note that the **No Mushrooms** option already includes the **Thicker Grass** option.

-- Right-click your installed Remiros' Groundcover file in the left pane, and click **Open in Explorer**.
-- Created a folder named **Grass**, and move the seven plugins inside.

-> This will remove the plugins from your load order and ensure no mod manager enables them accidentally, as they are only meant to be handled by MGE XE during Distant Land generation, and not by Morrowind.exe during normal gameplay.

 > Distant Land generation is required to make this mod work as intended.
 Instructions will be given in the [Re-running Distant Land](https://github.com/Sigourn/morrowind-sharp/blob/master/mw%23.md#re-running-distant-land) section.